 We operate in the United States and other foreign countries, which creates exposure to foreign currency exchange fluctuations.
 Net sales and related expenses generated from our international business are primarily denominated in the functional currencies of the corresponding subsidiaries and primarily include Euros, British Pounds, Chinese Yuan, and Indian Rupee.
-The results of operations of, and certain of our intercompany balances associated with, our internationally-focused business are exposed to foreign exchange rate fluctuations.
-Upon consolidation, as foreign exchange rates vary, net sales and other operating results may differ materially from expectations and we may record material gain or losses on the remeasurement of intercompany balances.
-For example, during Q2 2022, net sales from our International business accounted for 36% of our consolidated revenues, as a result of fluctuations in foreign exchange rates throughout the period compared to rates in effect the prior year, International business net sales in the three months ended June 30, 2022 decreased by \$2.0 million in comparison with the same period in the prior year.
+The results of operations of, and certain of our intercompany balances associated with, our internationally focused business are exposed to foreign exchange rate fluctuations.
+Upon consolidation, as foreign exchange rates vary, revenues and other operating results may differ materially from expectations and we may record material gain or losses on the remeasurement of intercompany balances.
+For example, for the three months ended September 30, 2022, revenues from our international business, which accounted for 36% of our consolidated revenues, decreased by \$2.8 million in comparison with the same period in the prior year as a result of fluctuations in foreign exchange rates is derived by applying the average currency rates for the same period of the prior year to the current period revenues.

 We have foreign exchange risk related to foreign-denominated cash and cash equivalents.
-Based on the foreign-denominated cash balance as of June 30, 2022, of \$20.3 million, an assumed 5%, 10%, and 20% adverse change to foreign exchange would result in declines of \$1.0 million, \$2.0 million and \$4.0 million, respectively, reported as accumulated other comprehensive income (loss) and included as a separate component of stockholders' equity.
+Based on the foreign-denominated cash balance as of September 30, 2022, of \$20.7 million, an assumed 5%, 10%, and 20% adverse change to foreign exchange would result in declines of \$1.0 million, \$2.1 million and \$4.2 million, respectively, reported as accumulated other comprehensive income (loss) and included as a separate component of stockholders' equity.

 We have foreign exchange risk related to our long and short-term foreign-denominated intercompany loan balances.
-Based on the long-term intercompany loan balances as of June 30, 2022, an assumed 5%, 10%, and 20% adverse change to foreign exchange would result in losses of \$3.5 million, \$7.1 million, and \$14.5 million, respectively, reported as accumulated other comprehensive income (loss) and included as a separate component of stockholders' equity.
-Based on the short-term intercompany loan balances as of June 30, 2022, an assumed 5%, 10%, and 20% adverse change to foreign exchange would result in losses of \$0.8 million, \$1.6 million, and \$3.6 million, respectively, reported as "Other income (expense), net".
+Based on the long-term intercompany loan balances as of September 30, 2022, an assumed 5%, 10%, and 20% adverse change to foreign exchange would result in losses of \$3.7 million, \$7.4 million, and \$15.2 million, respectively, recorded to "Accumulated other comprehensive income (loss)".
+Based on the short-term intercompany loan balances as of September 30, 2022, an assumed 5%, 10%, and 20% adverse change to foreign exchange would result in losses of \$1.0 million, \$2.0 million, and \$4.5 million, respectively, reported as "Other income (expense), net".